Calculating Property Tax

 Municipal Tax Rate

-Any outstanding balance on a tax account unpaid by January 1st ,2019 is subject to an additional 18% penalty.
+Any outstanding balance on a tax account unpaid by January 1st of the current year is subject to an additional 18% penalty.

 In Alberta, property assessments are based on the market value of your property.
 Market value is the price a property might reasonably sell for inadequate time and exposure to the housing market.
 There are characteristics of your property that are taken into consideration during the assessment such as size, type, location, style, condition, lot size, and upgrades.

 Disagree with your property assessment?**Please note that taxes cannot be disputed, but assessments can***